 Which theme is best for pagespeed?

 They all are!
-Pagespeed optimization is determined by your hosting provider, and specific plugins that handle functions related to pagespeed such as:
+Pagespeed optimization is determined by your hosting company, and specific plugins that handle functions related to pagespeed such as:

 - caching (hosting provider, or a plugin as a last resort)